Summer School 2025

 Ratio images of a stomata at different pH to generate a calibration curve of a biosensor. © Laëtitia Besse @ Imagerie-Gif / From: Demes, E.; Besse, L.; Cubero-Font, P.; Satiat-Jeunemaitre, B.; Thomine, S.; De Angeli, A. Dynamic Measurement of Cytosolic pH and [NO3−] Uncovers the Role of the Vacuolar Transporter AtCLCa in Cytosolic pH Homeostasis.
 Proceedings of the National Academy of Sciences 2020, 117 (26), 15343–15353. https://doi.org/10.1073/pnas.2007580117.

 4) Use of Ratiometric biosensors on LEICA SP5, fluorescent molecules that provide information about their environment (pH, ion concentration, ROS, etc.).
 Imaging them using a ratiometric approach is very widespread and has the great advantage of being suitable for all imaging systems (widefield, scanning confocal, spinning disk or super-resolution systems).
-In this practical session we will look at the prerequisites for this approach and the crucial points for accurate quantification (imaging parameters and image analysis methods).
+In this practical session we looked at the prerequisites for this approach and the crucial points for accurate quantification (imaging parameters and image analysis methods).

 5) STED/FLIM data analysis, on supplied datasets